kavia-common/wiki-to-neo4j-4236-4467/BackendService/README.md

 - The JobStore is in-memory, so jobs and results do not persist across restarts and are not shared across instances.
 - BackgroundTasks execute in-process with the web worker; for production, consider a durable queue and persistent store.
 - If Neo4j is not configured, upserts are skipped but the pipeline still completes successfully with logged no-op operations.

+## Neo4j Upsert Details

+- Nodes: MERGE on (Entity {id}) and SET properties from the input payload.
+The 'label' provided by extraction is stored as a node property (n.label) and a base label :Entity is always present.
+- Relationships: Endpoints are MERGEd by id.
+A default relationship type RELATED_TO is used to create the relationship (due to Cypher limitations of parameterizing types).
+The extracted relationship type is stored as a property r.type and additional properties are merged via SET r += props.
+- Embeddings: Stored per node under property 'embedding'.
+You can update or add embeddings using:
+  - Neo4jClient.persist_embeddings(entity_id, vector)
+  - Or batch via pipeline which calls Neo4jClient.upsert_embeddings internally.

+The client includes retry logic for transient errors with exponential backoff and falls back to no-op mode if Neo4j is not configured.

 ## Curl Examples